IT2810/it2810-webutvikling-h18-prosjekt-2-gruppe--41/README.md

 we have used classes that extends react component instead of using stateless functional components.
 This is because we felt that it was convenient to save the state in our components.

-In this project we where not suppose to use other libraries like redux and mobx to handle the state.
+In this project we were not supposed to use other libraries like redux and mobx to handle the state.
 Therefore the use of callback functions has been a really important part of this project.
 Also we where not allowed to use any other react libraries for UI components, so everything is made from scratch.